brainboxdotcc/DPP/docpages/building/osx.md

 cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/install
 ```

-Then once the build is complete, run `make install` to install to the location you specified.
+Then once the build is complete, run `sudo make install` to install to the location you specified.

 ## 6. Using the Library